132nd-etcher/docs/EDLM/index.md

 #### Automation

-This is one of the biggests in my book.
+This is one of the biggest pro in my book.
 The starting point is a raw text file, editable from anyone on with access to the Internet, and, from there, PDF documents are autmomatically created and published.
 Even a full-fledged website if we want to !

 The build process is triggered every time a file changes on Github.
 That means we get to see what the PDF would be like every time someone creates a commit.
 This is of course very desirable when we are actually publishing the document, but it happens too when we're *working* on it.
 Every commit on the "develop" branch (the branch used for "work in progress") creates PDF.
 Every commi on a "pull request" (a "proposal to publish" pending review) creates PDF.
-In the case of the pull request, the PDF produced are availablee in the pull request thread, allowing for everyone to review and discuss the change.
+In the case of the pull request, the PDF produced are available in the pull request thread, allowing for everyone to review and discuss the change.
 If the pull request is edited (new changes are added to it), the new files will show as well.

+The publication happens every time someone commits on the "master" branch ("master" is the most up-do-date, official version).
+The documents are published on our FTP, replacing older versions.
+That means the the link to the documents stays the same; only the content gets updated.
+That also means that anyone with Internet access can, at any point, create a new release of any document (by comitting changes, or accepting a pending pull request, etc.) at any time, even from their phone should they wish so.

+**Note:** using the FTP to host documents is my current idea of the implementation, but can be changed very easily.
+I like the FTP idea because it means that the same document will always have the same link pointing to it, even between versions, which is very convenient for writing briefings, or the documents page of our website.

 Automation also gives us a lot of flexibility.
 Let us say we decide to change the font we use for the documentation, and examine the two following scenarios: